These are the simplest ways to generate revenue from your Mobile App community.

 - An individual or group of files unlocked by an in-app purchase (good for ebooks or music albums)

 Some hosts offer low-cost subscriptions (often annual) with in-app purchases for premium content (e.g. courses included in the subscription, but the full course textbook downloadable as an ebook).

 3. Paid app download

 Users pay upfront to get the app.
 This works for apps that have a very clear value proposition that can be explained before purchase.

 Please note when choosing all app pricing, it must be selected from the Apple Pricing Tiers.

 4. Apple Pay and Google Pay (for physical purchases and donations)

 For physical purchases, you are able to accept payment using Apple Pay and Google pay.

 Not-for-profit organisations can use Apple Pay to accept donations (Apple uses this to check that donations only go to real not-for-profit organisations so other donation methods are not allowed, but the link can fall back to a website if Apple Pay fails).

 5. Sponsorship and advertising

 You may choose to partner with a brand to sponsor your community.
 You'll be able to offer the following app placements:

 - Sponsored post – The post will be marked as 'sponsored' to differentiate it from standard posts.
 The post can have an action button (for example 'Click here' or 'Find out more') allowing members to click on additional content hosted externally (for example a web store).

 - Landing page – A portrait image displaying branded content to appear once members open the app.

-- The partner brand's own feed – The brand can have their own feed within your app menu with the same functionality as the host feed.
+- A partner brand's own feed – The brand can have their own feed within your app menu with the same functionality as the host feed.

 The Disciple platform doesn't support ad platform integration as these dramatically reduce app store ratings and user retention.
 Instead, we recommend choosing and working with a few relevant partners to sponsor your community.